 Held by the Middlecamp Family for many generations, the ravishing Middlecamp Ranch comprises 110± acres enveloped by the enchanting Edna Valley.
-Benefiting from panoramic views of the neighboring hillsides where cattle graze, vineyards, citrus, and avocado orchards, wineries, Edna Valley consists of a mix of both ranches and farms and boasts breathtaking views of the Nine Sisters, a chain of mountains located in western San Luis Obispo County.
+Benefiting from panoramic views of the neighboring hillsides where cattle graze, vineyards, citrus, and avocado orchards grow, and wineries thrive, Edna Valley consists of a mix of both ranches and farms—large and small—and boasts breathtaking views of the Nine Sisters, a chain of mountains located in western San Luis Obispo County.

 Middlecamp Ranch presents 2.6± acres of hobby orchards and 100± acres of grazing land.
 The Ranch is cross and perimeter fenced and includes a pole barn and bunkhouse.
 Water is supplied via two wells, springs, and reservoir.
 The gently sloping terrain provides numerous locations for future home sites with scenic views.

 Middlecamp Ranch is situated at 5385 Righetti Road, San Luis Obispo, approximately two and one-half miles east of US Highway 101.
 The gated ranch entrance is accessed via recorded easement across the neighboring property off of Righetti Road, 0.7 miles east of the Orcutt Road intersection.

 Downtown San Luis Obispo, which offers dining, entertainment and shopping, is located just 12 minutes northwest of the Ranch and Pismo Beach, a classic beach town, is 14 minutes to the south.
 The heart of Central Coast Wine Country, Paso Robles, is positioned 30 miles north.